xlucas/go-vmguestlib/README.md

 ## Disclaimer
 This is not an official VMware® product.

-## Documentation

-The GoDoc of the project is accessible [here](https://godoc.org/github.com/xlucas/go-vmguestlib/vmguestlib).

 ## Requirements
 In order to use this library, to build it or to run the tests, you will need to :